 At night, the lotus flower closes and slips back under the water.
-When we sleep we also slip into our sub-conscious mind.
+When we sleep we also slip into our subconscious mind.
 The flower resurfaces in the day, clean and pure to bask in the sunlight.

 The closed petals of the lotus flower represent the potential for personal growth, an opportunity to reach enlightenment.
 The open petals represent full enlightenment.
-The eight petals of the lotus flower is symbolic of higher consciousness.
+The eight petals of the lotus flower are symbolic of higher consciousness.

 This should be the goal of all human beings.
 Strive to reach the highest state of consciousness through personal development and spiritual growth and become a success…

 …otherwise, stay rooted in the mud below the murky waters.